 Acura MDX 2024

-With 12-way power front seats, wireless cellphone chargine, a dual-panel sunroof, WiFi, and a digital gauge package, the base MDX is nicely equipped but its seats are clad in vinyl, not the expected leather.
-The Tech trim adds leather, navigation, heated rear seats and an ELS-branded audio sytem, at a reasonable price.
-The sport-themed A-Spec features, fog lights and leather and suede ventilated from seats, but is overpriced.
+With 12-way power front seats, wireless cellphone charging, a dual-panel sunroof, WiFi, navigation, a full active safety package including active cruise control, leather seating, L.E.D. headlamps and a digital gauge package, the new base model for 2024, the Tech, is comprehensively equipped.
+The sport-themed A-Spec features, fog lights, an upgraded audio system, ventilated front seats and alloy-trimmed foot pedals and is priced to reflect the value of the additional content.
 The Platinum Elite offers 16-way power front seats, real wood accents and a 360 degree camera system, but is overpriced.
-Stepping up from the Platinum Elite to the turbocharged S costs just over $10,000 but the turbo represents about $8000 of the total.
-The Type S Ultra range-topper includes quilted leather seating, an upgraded audio system and massaging front seats, and is reasonable value if you seek the equipment.
+Of the $14,000 asked for stepping up from the Platinum Elite to the turbocharged S Ultra, adds the turbo engine, quilted leather seating, an upgraded audio system, massaging front seats, and air suspension, about $9000 is accounted for by the engine upgrade.

 Above average reliability predicted.
-Maintenance costs are less than they are for European-branded competitors.
-Insufficient data on the reliability of the nine-speed automatic transmission.
-Previous large Acuras have exhibited transmission problems.
+Maintenance costs are less than they are for European-branded competitors and durability is better as well.
+Insufficient data on the reliability of the ten-speed automatic transmission.
+Regardless of manufacturer, the durability of air-suspension, like on the Type S Ultra, is poor in Canadian conditions.

 Specifications